ViewSonic Library > Creative Work > Photography > sRGB vs Adobe RGB: Which One to Use?

 With sRGB, the main plus points are the fact that it is the standard color space profile for the web and the most common color space profile in general.
 This results in simplified workflows and makes it the best option for people with basic creative needs, or anyone simply wanting to ensure color consistency across devices.
 Those who find discussions about color spaces overwhelming will also be happy to use sRGB.
 Nonetheless, the profile does provide a smaller range of colors and may not be the best pick for professionals.

-What you need to keep in mind, though, is conversion.
-Although Adobe RGB results in more complicated workflows, it provides more flexibility in switching the profiles thanks to a wider range of colors.
+What you need to keep in mind is conversion.
+Although Adobe RGB results in more complicated workflows, it provides more flexibility in switching between profiles thanks to a wider range of colors.
 The photograph taken in Adobe RGB mode can be converted to sRGB.
-By contrast, because they utilize a simpler color space, sRGB photographs cannot be converted to Adobe RGB.
-So, if you’re a photographer in the field and aren’t sure how you’ll want to display your photos later, you might want to start with Adobe RGB.
+By contrast, sRGB photographs cannot be converted to Adobe RGB because they utilize a simpler color space – it’s like trying to “add” colors that weren’t there in the first place.
+So, if you’re a photographer in the field and aren’t sure how you’ll want to display your photos later, you might want to start capturing your shots with Adobe RGB.

 Final Thoughts

 Photographers, graphic designers, and others involved in visual media may have preferences when it comes to the sRGB vs Adobe RGB debate, and there are instances where using one is preferable to the other.
-In general, though, sRGB is the standard best suited to simpler needs, and Adobe RGB is ideal for advanced photography and printed works.
+In general, though, go with sRGB if you’re creating content for websites, social media, or any other platform where consistent color display across devices matters.
+On the flip side, choose Adobe RGB if you’re a photographer, designer, or print specialist who needs precision and richer colors.
+It’s a must-have for anyone prioritizing print quality or professional-grade projects.

-If you enjoyed this read, make sure to check out our article on color correction vs color grading or find your next creative monitor here.
+If you enjoyed this read, make sure to check out our article on color correction vs color grading.
+Or, why not discover your next creative monitor here?

 Was this article helpful?